benbhall/benbhall.github.io/_posts/2021-12-11-docker-on-wsl.md

 ---
-title: Docker on WSL 2
+title: Manual Docker Setup on Windows
-excerpt: An alternative where Docker Desktop is not available to you in Windows
+excerpt: An alternative using WSL 2, where Docker Desktop is not available to you in Windows
 date: 2021-12-11
 permalink: /docker-wsl-2/
 categories: